jstricklin/java-notes-api/README.md

 The easiest way to run this server on your localhost is to:

-- For MacOS type the command below into your terminal
+- On MacOS, type the command below into your terminal

 ```brew install maven```